 - Chasing Potatoes: I Thought It was going to be a Perfect date then the storm ruined it but still, I was thankful for it

 - Laag Sparkles: What it Feels like Facing the Storm?

-To clear things, the Mt.
-Manunggal Peak, isn’t the summit of the mountain.
-It’s just one of the pointed part of the mountain which is very much visible from the camp site.
+To clear things up, Mt.
+Manunggal Peak isn’t the summit of the mountain.
+It’s just one of the pointed parts of the mountain which is very much visible from the campsite.
 Reaching the peak though is not that easy for it entails technical assaults and rummaging through sharp stone blades.
 But more or less, it’s doable.

 After lunch, we proceeded to Manunggal’s nearby mountain, Mt.
 Mauyog.
 Compared to Mt.
 Manunggal’s pointed rock formation, Mauyog’s peak looks like a brain structure.

 True to its name, Mauyog which is a local term for “shake”, you’d really feel the pile of rocks shaking and moving upon reaching the summit; thus, extreme precautions should be practiced.
 However, just as how conflicting our visit to Manunggal was, so was Mauyog.
 Upon reaching the jump-off site, we were asked to register and pay Php50 per head.

 When Sir Tony, PENRO officer, and Basura Run Founder, inquired who initiated and approved such, the locals began to argue and point fingers at each other.
 Moreover, they can’t give an official receipt for our payment.
 Imagine paying a thousand to someone you don’t know.
 Plus, a guide requirement of Php500 per group of five?
 Man, that’s holdup in broad daylight.
 So we stood for our rights and ended up not paying anything.
 HAHA.